-Michigan Online Sports Betting: When Does It Launch?
+Michigan Online Sports Betting: 8 Best Sportsbook Apps

-The wait for Michigan online sports betting to launch will soon come to an end, and it will do so much earlier than initially expected.
+The wait for Michigan online sports betting has come to an end, doing so much earlier than first expected.

-As the official rollout quickly approaches, both the anticipation and expectations are great for the Michigan sports betting market.
-With just under 10 million residents, Michigan has America’s tenth largest population by state.
+Following the rollout of popular online sportsbook apps, the initial response has been strong, meeting the great expectations for the Michigan sports betting market.
+With just under 10 million residents, Michigan has America’s 10th-largest population by state.
 Meanwhile, it is home to teams in all four major professional sports leagues.
-It also home to more than a handful of Division I college programs.
-That is a recipe for success in what should quickly emerge as one of the top U.S. legal sports betting markets.

 Michigan Online Sports Betting Launch

-Michigan formally approved legal sports wagering on December 20, 2019 when Governor Gretchen Whitmer signed off on legistlation.
+Michigan formally approved legal sports wagering on Dec.
+20, 2019, when Governor Gretchen Whitmer signed off on the legislation.
 The state quickly rolled out retail sports betting at casinos in March 2020.
-The launch was almost immediately halted when both physical sportsbook locations and sports leagues around the globe were forced to shutdown in response to COVID-19.
+The launch was almost immediately halted when both physical sportsbook locations and sports leagues around the globe were forced to shut down in response to COVID-19.
 Subsequently, the shutdowns dealt a significant blow to the state’s projected gaming revenue.

-Retail locations have since reopened its doors with limited capacity.
-However, the timeline for the online rollout has been expedited to help jump start revenue as the state deals with the ongoing financial impact of the virus.
+Retail locations have since reopened their doors with limited capacity.
+The timeline for the online rollout was expedited to help jump-start revenue as the state deals with the ongoing financial impact of the virus.

-Here’s what to expect at the onset from Michigan online sports betting.
+Here’s what to expect at the onset of online sports betting in Michigan.